Esophageal duplication cysts are a type of congenital foregut duplication cyst.

 Patients are generally asymptomatic but may complain of dysphagia due to oesophageal compression.
 They typically present in childhood.

-They are a congenital malformation of the posterior primitive foregut and results from aberration of the posterior division of the embryonic foregut at 3-4 weeks gestation.
+They are a congenital malformation of the posterior primitive foregut and results from an aberration of the posterior division of the embryonic foregut at 3-4 weeks gestation.
 They are commonly lined by gastric epithelium.
 This ectopic gastric mucosa is prone to infection, perforation and hemorrhage.

-It mainly occurs within the thoracic oesophagus 4.
+It mainly occurs in the thoracic oesophagus 4.

 Well defined soft tissue density in close association with the esophagus.

 On barium swallow, the cyst may cause extrinsic compression of the esophagus.

 Well defined thick walled structure (fluid density) noted along the oesophagus.